althonos/pyrodigal/README.md

 * Node arrays are dynamically allocated and grow exponentially instead of being pre-allocated with a large size.
 On small sequences, this leads to Pyrodigal using about 30% less memory.
+* Genes are stored in a more compact data structure than in Prodigal (which reserves a buffer to store string data), saving around 1KiB per gene.

 ### 🧶 Thread-safety